vaishnavik2210/WebDevelopment/README.md

+# 🧮 Basic Calculator Web App

+A simple and responsive calculator built using **HTML**, **CSS**, and **JavaScript**.
+This calculator performs basic arithmetic operations and is styled with a clean and intuitive user interface.

+---

+## 📌 Project Overview

+This calculator is designed to:

+- Provide a basic interface for performing calculations.
+- Offer a responsive design for desktop and mobile screens.
+- Demonstrate core front-end skills including DOM manipulation.

+---

+## ✨ Features

+- ✅ Perform basic operations: **Addition, Subtraction, Multiplication, Division**
+- ✅ **Clear (C)** button to reset the screen
+- ✅ **Del** button to delete the last digit
+- ✅ Responsive UI for various screen sizes
+- ✅ Error handling for invalid input or divide-by-zero

+---

+## 🔧 Technologies Used

+- **HTML5** – Markup structure
+- **CSS3** – Styling and layout
+- **JavaScript (Vanilla)** – Logic and interactivity

+---

 # 🍦 Ice Cream Shop Landing Page

 This is a clean and responsive landing page for an Ice Cream Shop built using **HTML** and **CSS**.
 The design is focused on visual appeal and user-friendly navigation to showcase the brand and menu.